jcgneto/CV/README.md

 # Research areas of interest

-Ecology of Foodborne pathogens
+Ecology and evolution of Foodborne pathogens.
-Ecological interactions between livestock gut microbiome and enteric pathogens (special interest in Foodborne pathogens)

 # Publications